 Q: Should the internship be paid or unpaid?

-A: The Career Readiness and Development Center highly recommends paying interns.
+A: The Office of Alumni & Career Connections highly recommends paying interns.
 This will also allow employers to fill positions more easily and receive more applicants.
 There are a couple of majors, however, that prevent students from being paid for their internships, but those students will let you know.

 Q: How much should I pay an intern?